 - L. Hydrologic Analysis: Stormwater facility design flows and volumes shall be determined using the methods described in this section.
 For every project, the impervious area shall include the total impervious (replaced and proposed) area on the site. - 1.
 Drainage Areas: All hydrologic analyses must include the drainage area of the site being evaluated and all the upstream contributing basin area including those areas outside the proposed development site.
-Drainage calculations for flow control analysis shall include both the pre-developed and the post-developed drainage conditions. - 2.
-Acceptable Analytical Methods: Calculation of stormwater runoff for stormwater treatment and flow control shall be analyzed using the Santa Barbara Urban Hydrograph (SBUH) method, Natural Resource Conservation Service (NRCS) Technical Release (TR)-55 procedures, or the Environmental Protection Agency (EPA) Stormwater Management Model (SWMM).
+Drainage calculations for flow control analysis shall include both the pre-developed and the post-developed drainage conditions.

+- 2. Acceptable Analytical Methods: Calculation of stormwater runoff for stormwater treatment and flow control shall be analyzed using the Santa Barbara Urban Hydrograph (SBUH) method, Natural Resource Conservation Service (NRCS) Technical Release (TR)-55 procedures, or the Environmental Protection Agency (EPA) Stormwater Management Model (SWMM).
 These are typical standards of practice; however, the Director may approve other methods as proposed by the design Engineer. - 3.
 Design Storm Events: The physical characteristics of the site and the appropriate design storm shall be used to determine the magnitude, volume, and duration of the runoff hydrographs generated using one of the Acceptable Analytical Methods listed.
 The Soil Conservation Service Type 1-A, 24-hour rainfall distribution, shall be used in all applications unless otherwise approved by the Director.
-The following 24-hour rainfall totals, based on recurrence interval, shall be used in determining the runoff hydrograph for various-sized storm events:

-a.
-Water Quality Event: 1.38 inches
+The following 24-hour rainfall totals, based on recurrence interval, shall be used in determining the runoff hydrograph for various-sized storm events: - a.
+Water Quality Event: 1.38 inches - b.
+2-year Event: 2.20 inches

+- b.

+2-year Event:

-b.
-2-year Event : 2.20 inches
+2.20 inches

+c.

+5-year Event:

-C. 5-year Event : 2.70 inches
+2.70 inches

 d.

+10-year Event:

-10-year Event: 3.20 inches
+3.20 inches

 e.

+25-year Event:

-25-year Event: 3.60 inches
+3.60 inches

 f.

+50-year Event:

-50-year Event : 4.10 inches
+4.10 inches

 g.

+100 year Event:

+4.40 inches

+- g.
 100-year Event: 4.40 inches

-- 4. Design Storm Peak Discharge: The peak discharge from each design storm evaluated for the project may not be increased from conditions existing prior to the proposed development, except where it can be satisfactorily demonstrated by the design Engineer that there is no adverse impact to downstream properties or systems, and that the remaining available downstream capacity for the site being developed is not being exceeded. - 5.
-Site Conditions: The following basin characteristics shall be evaluated when using a hydrograph method. - a.
+- 4. Design Storm Peak Discharge: The peak discharge from each design storm evaluated for the project may not be increased from conditions existing prior to the proposed development, except where it can be satisfactorily demonstrated by the design Engineer that there is no adverse impact to downstream properties or systems, and that the remaining available downstream capacity for the site being developed is not being exceeded.

+- 5. Site Conditions: The following basin characteristics shall be evaluated when using a hydrograph method.

+- a.
 Existing Basin Conditions.
 A homogeneous basin area will be assumed, regardless of the current conditions, when determining the peak runoff for pre-development conditions.
 The runoff characteristics for calculating allowable outflow are based on the combination of woods and grassland.
-The curve numbers utilized shall be in accordance with industry standards and shall always be used for determining pre-development flow condition selected for the predominate soil type where the project is located. - b.
-Post-development Conditions.
-A runoff hydrograph shall be created from an accurate characterization of the post-development site conditions.
-The runoff hydrograph shall include the contributing pervious and impervious areas along with their associated runoff curve numbers.
-Sub-basins shall be delineated and routed together when appropriate. - 5.
-Rational Method (Only for Conveyance Design): The Rational Method may only be used to determine the peak flow for sizing proposed conveyance facilities and for determining the peak flow capacity of existing conveyance facilities with contributing drainage areas less than ten acres.
-The minimum Time of Concentration allowed using this Method is 5 minutes. - N. Downstream Capacity Analysis: When the City is aware of conveyance system capacity issues downstream of a large development or project, City may require the design Engineer to provide an analysis of the existing system downstream, to evaluate if additional onsite facilities or downstream system improvements are required to mitigate the downstream impacts.
+The curve numbers utilized shall be in accordance with industry standards and shall always be used for determining pre-development flow condition selected for the predominate soil type where the project is located.